SolidBlock-cn/extshape/UpdateLog-en.md

 - Added blocks in other all shapes for waxed copper blocks of all oxidation level and raw ore blocks.
 - Fixed the conflict in the recipe of moss pressure plate and moss carpet.
 Like wool blocks, a moss pressure plate is now crafted from a moss carpet.
 - The license is widened to LGPL 3.0 to fix copyright incompatibility with Minecraft.
-- As there is no conflicts in recipes, melon buttons can be crafted with a melon block now.
+- As there are no conflicts in recipes, melon buttons can be crafted with a melon block now.
 - Metal blocks (such as netherite blocks and ancient debris) can be stonecut now.
 - Adjusted arrangement of items in Creative Mode item groups.

 ### 1.4.0

 - Replaced traditional resource packs and data packs with ARRP (Advanced Runtime Resource Pack).
-File size of the mod has been largely reduced, but since this version, the mod depends on ARRP to run.
+The file size of the mod has been largely reduced, but since this version, the mod depends on ARRP to run.
 Make sure you have ARRP mod installed.
 - Fixed the conflict in recipes of melon buttons and pumpkin buttons.
 Recipes of the two are removed.
-- Fixed the issue that pressure plates uses the same model whether pressed down.
+- Fixed the issue that pressure plates use the same model whether pressed down.
 - Fixed the issue that water logged in blocks does not flow when there is a block update.

 ### 1.3.1

 - <span style="color:red">Removed nether wart wall and warped wart wall.</span>
 - Added more blocks, main buttons.
-- Fixed the issue that, in constructor of BlocksBuilder with <code>null</code> parameters, objects are created unexpectedly, which may cause some buttons and pressure plates to crash.
+- Fixed the issue that, in the constructor of BlocksBuilder with <code>null</code> parameters, objects are created unexpectedly, which may cause some buttons and pressure plates to crash.
 - Fixed the potential recipe conflict of block of iron, gold, diamond, emerald and lapis. <b>These blocks still exist, but can no longer be crafted.</b>
 - Slightly adjusted item groups.
 - Fixed the issue that some stone blocks cannot be cut in stone-cutters.